FunnyDoggs/CustomTerminal/README.md

 # CustomTerminal
 This is my custom terminal that I wrote back in fifth grade.
-Visible on
+Visible at: [https://funnydoggs.github.io/CustomTerminal/ ](url)